AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-12.md

 ## Orchestration as the Backbone

-Workflow orchestration isn’t just a technical layer—it’s the backbone of operational data systems.
+Workflow orchestration isn’t just a technical layer - it’s the backbone of operational data systems.
 It connects ingestion, transformation, validation, and delivery in a reliable and auditable way.
 When done well, it turns complex processes into predictable, repeatable workflows that teams can build on confidently.

 In the next post, we’ll explore how to build scalable pipelines, including how to think about performance, parallelism, and distribution when dealing with large or fast-growing datasets.